dgarcia2025/NNSolar/README.md

 ![days](https://github.com/user-attachments/assets/3f694ef4-d5a0-42fb-aab8-f46098d943e3)

 Notice how the predictions aren't smooth, we can apply smoothing to make the results more accurate.
+The R2 metric is improved to 0.907.

 ![days_feed_smooth](https://github.com/user-attachments/assets/617790f8-a10d-48ce-946b-6bb358a33f93)